Know the importance of taking care of the liver

 How does the liver work?

 It is normal to wonder how the liver works.
-Well, this organ receives blood from two different blood vessels: the hepatic artery, which supplies oxygenated blood from the heart, and the portal vein, which carries nutrient-rich blood from the intestine.
+Well, this organ receives blood from two different blood vessels: the hepatic artery, which provides oxygenated blood from the heart, and the portal vein, which carries nutrient-rich blood from the intestine.

 Also, it secretes bile, a substance that helps transport waste to expel it from the body and break down fats in the small intestine during digestion; and stores vitamins and glycogen in the form of sugars to generate the energy the body needs.